Leonardo-Boss/suckless-site/www.suckless.org/gsoc.md

 Although there have been several attempts to replace GNU coretutils on GNU/Linux by smaller counterparts, no suckless collection of fully POSIX-compliant utilities exits.
-Existing programmes should be evaluated and reused if possible.
+Existing programs should be evaluated and reused if possible.

 ### Port dwm to Microsoft Windows